Lautenschlager-id/transfromage/docs/Client.md

 >	_connectionTime = 0, -- The timestamp of when the account logged in.
 It will be 0 if the account is not connected.
 >	_isConnected = false, -- Whether the account is connected or not.
 >	_hbTimer = { }, -- (userdata) A timer that sends heartbeats to the server.
->	_who_fingerprint = 0, -- A fingerprint to identify the chat where the command /who was used.
+>	_whoFingerprint = 0, -- A fingerprint to identify the chat where the command /who was used.
->	_who_list = { }, -- A list of chat names associated to their own fingerprints.
+>	_whoList = { }, -- A list of chat names associated to their own fingerprints.
->	_process_xml = false, -- Whether the event "newGame" should decode the XML packet or not.
+>	_processXML = false, -- Whether the event "newGame" should decode the XML packet or not.
 (Set as false to save process)
 >	_cafeCachedMessages = { }, -- A set of message IDs to cache the read messages at the Café.
->	_handle_players = false -- Whether the player-related events should be handled or not.
+>	_handlePlayers = false, -- Whether the player-related events should be handled or not.
 (Set as false to save process)
+>	_encode = { }, -- The encode object, used to encryption.
+>	_hasSpecialRole = false, -- Whether the bot has the game's special role bot or not.
+>	_updateSettings = false -- Whether the IP/Port settings should be updated by the endpoint or not when the @hasSpecialRole is true.
 >}
 >```
 ---